Mold Removal in Hurricane, WV West Virginia 25526

 Call 1-888-217-6019 now.

-1. The smell of mold is quite distinctive.
+1. A sour smell.
 It's a unique smell.
-Even if it's impossible to detect anything, you know that it's there.
+Even if you don't discern anything, you know it's there.

-2. visible microbial growth.
-Dark splotches on the ceiling, walls, floors, or baseboards.
-Spots on the ceiling may be a sign of a leaky roof, burst pipe, or condensation in ductwork.
-Dark patches or brown or black mold that are visible on the walls may be a sign of a cracked or burst pipe in the drywall.
-It may be an ongoing leak, however the damage is likely to get worse.
+2. Visual Microbial Growth.
+Dark splotches on the ceilings, walls flooring, or baseboards.
+Spots on the ceiling may be a sign of a leaky roof, burst pipe, or condensation in the ductwork.
+Dark spots or dark brown or black mold that are visible on the walls may suggest cracks or burst pipe in the wall.
+This may be a slow leak, but the damage is likely to become worse.

-3. soft moist spots on the Floors, Walls or Ceiling.
-This may suggest that there is microbial growth may be present.
-Mold may have not been visible yet however it may be hidden behind the drywall or on the supporting studs, beneath the flooring or in the attic of your home.
+3. Soft Moist Spots on the Floors, Walls or Ceiling.
+This might indicate that the microbial growth is occurring.
+Mold may appear invisible right now but it may be behind the drywall, on the supporting studs, beneath the flooring, or in the ceiling of your home.

 • Children